fidi-tech/dotsight/README.md

 - Q1 2024 Extensive library of data sources and UI widgets

 ## Contributing
 We welcome contributions from the developer community to fork, enhance, and improve DotSight.
-To contribute, please follow these guidelines:
+To contribute, please follow these steps:
 1. Fork the DotSight repository and create a new branch for your contribution.
 2. Make the necessary changes and submit a pull request.
 3. Ensure that all continuous integration (CI) checks pass successfully.
 4. Ensure that your contribution has sufficient test coverage.
 5. Submit your PR and participate in the discussion with the project maintainers.

-For more details on the development environment setup and the contribution process, please refer to the Contribution Guidelines.
+### Guidelines
+This section contains various agreements that make DotSight's codebase performant & readable.
+#### DotSight core
+##### Database interactions
+1. If you are creating a method that queries the database, it can either throw an error when nothing is found, or return null.
+To make things more predictable, you should name your method ```find*``` if it throws, and ```query*``` if it returns null.
+#### DotSight's Data Sources
+1. Data source's constructor should always validate it's config and throw ```AbstractDataSource.DataSourceWrongConfig``` if validation failed.
+#### DotSight's Mappers
+1. Mapper's constructor should always validate it's config and throw ```AbstractMapper.MapperWrongConfig``` if validation failed.

 ## Testing and Quality Assurance
 Please make sure your PRs come with sufficient unit test coverage: